How the NRA undercut the last big gun reform effort

 Yet five years after Manchin-Toomey’s defeat, Trump’s claim that the NRA now wants to do something “very strong” on stricter gun laws invites a more complete autopsy of what happened in 2013.

-The fact that the legislation was championed by President Barack Obama, a Democrat viewed as hostile to gun rights by the NRA, also likely played a significant role, gun allies say.
-The gun lobby was reluctant to give Obama a major legislative victory lest his presidency follow the path of the previous Democratic president Bill Clinton, who successfully championed an assault weapons ban in 1994.
-That law expired in 2004 and has never been renewed since.
+The fact that the legislation was championed by Obama, a Democrat viewed by the NRA as hostile to gun rights, also likely played a significant role, gun allies say.
+The gun lobby was reluctant to give Obama a major legislative victory lest his presidency follow the path of a previous Democratic president, Bill Clinton, who successfully championed an assault weapons ban in 1994.
+That law expired in 2004 and has not been renewed.

 Perhaps the NRA would be more willing to work with a President Trump.
-Yet in a statement Wednesday night NRA spokeswoman Jennifer Baker said the proposals Trump floated “would make for bad policy that would not keep our children safe” and urged Congress to fix “the broken mental health system” and strengthen reporting requirements in the current system.
+Yet in a statement Wednesday night, an NRA spokeswoman, Jennifer Baker, said the proposals Trump floated “would make for bad policy that would not keep our children safe” and urged Congress to fix “the broken mental health system” and strengthen reporting requirements in the current system.

-It's a failure that still haunts Manchin, who faces a tough re-election bid this year and is hesitant to revive his signature legislation.
-Weeks after the bill’s failure in 2013 and despite top ratings and campaign endorsements from gun rights advocates, the NRA began targeting Manchin with $100,000 in negative advertising, linking him to Obama and then-New York City Mayor Michael Bloomberg, a strong gun control activist.
+His bill's failure still haunts Manchin, who faces a tough re-election bid this year and is hesitant to revive his signature legislation.
+Weeks after the bill failed in 2013, and despite receiving top ratings and campaign endorsements from gun rights advocates, Manchin was targeted by the NRA, who spent $100,000 in negative advertising linking him to Obama and then-New York Mayor Michael Bloomberg, a strong gun control activist.

-Many lawmakers of both parties now say they are open to new legislation around guns in the wake of the murder of 17 people at Marjory Stoneman Douglas High School in Parkland, Florida on February 14.
+Many lawmakers in both parties now say they are open to new legislation around guns in the wake of the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, on Feb.
+14 that left 17 people dead.

-There are few Republicans coming forward to support major legislation even as the advocacy of students from the school has resulted in an unusual burst of blowback at the gun lobby.
-Major companies including Hertz and Wyndham Worldwide, among others, have cancelled corporate partnerships with the NRA.
+There are few Republicans coming forward to support major legislation even as the advocacy of students from Douglas H.S. has resulted in an unusual burst of blowback aimed at the gun lobby.
+Major companies including Hertz and Wyndham Worldwide, among others, have canceled corporate partnerships with the NRA.

 The NRA’s influence over its members and lawmakers remains considerable.

-For months after Sandy Hook, Manchin’s office had been talking with then-Sen. Tom Coburn, R-Okla., as a potential Republican sponsor.
+For months after Sandy Hook, Manchin’s office had been talking with then-Sen. Tom Coburn of Oklahoma as a potential Republican sponsor.

-Tulsa, Oklahoma is home to some of the nation’s biggest gun shows.
-According to an aide close to the process, Coburn backed out citing, among other things, a change of heart of one of his state’s biggest gun show owners.
+Tulsa, Oklahoma, is home to some of the nation’s biggest gun shows.
+According to an aide close to the process, Coburn backed out citing, among other things, a change of heart by one of his state’s biggest gun-show owners.
 Manchin later turned to Toomey as a Republican co-sponsor.

+A source close to Coburn said Democrats walked away from him — and it was because of a dispute over a record keeping provision and not pressure from gun show operators.

-Asked by reporters this week about his plans to take another stab at legislation, Manchin wouldn’t commit to it without more pledges of support from Republicans.
+Asked this week about whether he planned to take another stab at legislation, Manchin wouldn’t commit to it without more pledges of support from Republicans.

-“You can reintroduce all the bills you want to, I’m happy to do that if it makes people happy, but I like to get things done,” said Manchin.
+“You can reintroduce all the bills you want to, I’m happy to do that if it makes people happy, but I like to get things done,” he said.

 In 2013, the NRA seemed willing to reach an agreement on a new gun safety measure.
 Manchin and Toomey’s offices were in constant negotiation with the NRA and its legal department to craft the bill.
-Cox and Lehman held several meetings with the bill’s authors, convincing lawmakers not to aim for a complete overhaul of U.S. background check laws, and securing a number of longtime NRA priorities.
+Cox and Lehman, the group's lobbyists, held several meetings with the bill’s authors, convincing lawmakers not to aim for a complete overhaul of U.S. background check laws, and securing a number of longtime NRA priorities.

-Importantly, many gun show owners actually wanted the so-called gun show loophole — which allows individual sales at gun shows without a background check — closed, according to the individuals.
+Many gun show owners actually wanted a loophole allowing individual sales at gun shows without a background check closed, according to the individuals.

-Another plus for show promoters: The NRA had secured a requirement to shorten to a maximum of two days from three the waiting period for a mandatory background check through the National Instant Criminal Background Check System.
+Another plus for show promoters: The NRA had secured a requirement to shorten the maximum waiting period for a mandatory background check through the National Instant Criminal Background Check System to two days from three.

 Finally, there wasn’t a single provision banning the sale of any class of firearm.

-Even the brother of conservative musician and NRA board member Ted Nugent, Jeff, took on the NRA in a Washington Post editorial from May of that year as the bill fell apart: “The NRA has it wrong: Irresponsible gun owners are bad for everyone,” he wrote.
+Even Jeff Nugent, the older brother of conservative musician and NRA board member Ted Nugent, took on the NRA in a Washington Post editorial in May 2013 as the bill fell apart: “The NRA has it wrong: Irresponsible gun owners are bad for everyone,” wrote Nugent, a former executive at Revlon.

 Gottlieb, the gun rights advocate, said the bill was the victim of political sniping by lawmakers who refuse to compromise.

-“Both sides like to have the issue alive,” said Gottlieb.
-“Sometimes it’s like they want to keep the fight going instead of do something that makes sense,” he said.
+“Both sides like to have the issue alive,” Gottlieb said.
+“Sometimes it’s like they want to keep the fight going instead of do something that makes sense."

-When it comes to the gun debate, “Things aren’t always as they appear.”
+When it comes to the gun debate, he said, "things aren’t always as they appear.”